thenewdarling/CurseOfStrahd/Downtime/2021-05-30 Downtime before Session 3.md

 @UsernameOfRassilon  Asking around you find the Vistani people do have a little magic in their blood.
 An animal friendship spell is widely known, and teachable to friendly strangers that know how to dance.
 Some of the camp elders know how to bestow curses upon less friendly travellers - it would take a great gesture of trust before they’d consider teaching this to an outsider.

-@varian  @arlo  In search of details about your strange surroundings, you find yourself directed towards the camp elders.
+@varian  @[[arlo]]  In search of details about your strange surroundings, you find yourself directed towards the camp elders.
 From them you find,
 -    The Vistani people have always called Barovia their home, their ancestors once helped [[Strahd]] when he was still human, lost and injured in their valley.
 It is for this past kindness that he offers the Vistani temporary leave from the mists.
 Their deal now is for protection, and in return they draw more souls to Barovia.
 -    The Martikov family are worth seeking out in Vallaki, they are good people.
 The mayor on the other hand is an unhinged man, his best intentions twisted by fear.
 There is a great deal of unrest in the city.
 -    Avoid the wildlife, period.
 The zombies in Barovia are infused with a greater evil than those created by traditional necromancy, this is the work of the witches in [[Berez]] to the south.